AbdeljalilRajli/AbdeljalilRajli/README.md

 ## About me

 I'm Abdeljalil Rajli.
-A Web Developer and :coffee: lover.
+A Full-stack Developer and :coffee: lover.

 I ocassionally blog and tweet about Web development.
 Also i'm gonna open sourced few web apps.